takahirom/skroll/README.md

 *   **Prevent Regressions**: Easily create tests from observed `curl` commands to catch API behavior changes and prompt-related issues early.
 Your problematic API calls become your regression shield.
 *   **Developer-Friendly DSL**: An intuitive and expressive Kotlin-based DSL for defining test sets and individual test cases.
 *   **Flexible & Rich Metrics**: Define custom, multi-faceted evaluation logic.
 Score responses based on various criteria and capture detailed output beyond a simple pass/fail.
-*   **Built-in Optimization**: Systematically find better-performing prompt variations or other API parameters.
+*   **Built-in Optimization(Work in progress)**: Systematically find better-performing prompt variations or other API parameters.

 ## Core Workflow: From Problem to Regression Prevention (and Optimization)